kz26/dottorrent/docs/index.rst

 Welcome to dottorrent's documentation!
 ======================================

-**dottorrent** is a high-level Python 3 library and command-line interface (CLI) tool for creating .torrent files.
+**dottorrent** is a high-level Python 3 library for creating .torrent files.

 Features
 --------